ssdtac/ase220-financial-planner-project/README.md

 ## Workflow

 1. **User Login**: Upon visiting the site, users are prompted to log in.
-The system checks the credentials against the `users.json` file.
+They can then either create an account or log in to an existing account.
+The application uses MongoDB and JSON web token for authentication, and users that do not have a valid web token cannot view, edit, or delete transactions.

 2. **Viewing Transactions**: After successful login, users are directed to the main page where they can view their transaction summary and spending overview.